 Q: WHO OVERSEES THE POOL?:

 A: In accordance with State law, the authority to manage the County Pool assets is delegated to the County Treasurer’s Office.
 The Pool’s full-time, in-house investment team reports directly to the County Treasurer.
-A ten-member Oversight Committee, comprised of County officials, school district officials, a special district official and up to five public members, meets regularly to review the Pool’s investment strategy.
+A nine-member Oversight Committee, comprised of County officials, school district officials, a special district official and up to five public members, meets regularly to review the Pool’s investment strategy.
 In addition, the County Investment Policy is reviewed and approved annually by the Oversight Committee and then approved by the County Board of Supervisors.

 Q: HOW IS THE POOL’S SAFETY MEASURED? :